 Galen E. Switzer, PhD, is Professor of Medicine, Psychiatry, and Clinical and Translational Science.
-Dr. Switzer is a leading expert in the motives and experiences of individuals who join an adult stem cell donation registry and volunteer to donate to a stranger.
-In collaboration with the US-based National Marrow Donor Program, UK-based Anthony Nolan Registry, and German-based DKMS, his research group has produced key findings about the experiences of registry members at critical points leading to donation, including motivations for joining the registry and factors associated with opting-out of the registry after having preliminarily matched a patient in need of a transplant.
-Dr. Switzer has also investigated all facets of the donation experience from the donor perspective.
-His research group is the most prominent group currently investigating Health Related Quality of Life among HSC donors and has produced important findings about donor experiences.
-For more than 20 years Dr. Switzer has developed and evaluated clinical and psychosocial research measures and compiled validated measures for research projects across multiple contexts.
+Dr. Switzer is a leading expert in the motives and experiences of related and unrelated hematopoietic stem cell (HSC) donors.
+This includes sibling/parent donors and individuals who join an adult stem cell donation registry and volunteer to donate to a stranger.
+His current projects focus on family experiences in the context of pediatric sibling donation.
+In collaboration with the US-based National Marrow Donor Program, UK-based Anthony Nolan Registry, and German-based DKMS, his research group has also produced key findings about the experiences of unrelated registry members at critical points leading to donation, including motivations for joining the registry and factors associated with opting-out of the registry after having preliminarily matched a patient in need of a transplant.
+Dr. Switzer’s research group is the most prominent group currently investigating Health Related Quality of Life among HSC donors and has produced important findings about donor experiences.
+In addition to his substantive research, Dr. Switzer is an expert in patient reported outcomes and for the past 25 years has developed and evaluated clinical and psychosocial research measures and compiled validated measures for research projects across multiple contexts.

 Education & Training